Code-Institute-Submissions/Drum-o-Mania/README.md

 # DRUM-O-MANIA

-DRUM-O-MANIA is a site with one specific goal - To help drummers perfect their craft and have fun while doing so, regardless of their age and experience.
+DRUM-O-MANIA is a website with one specific goal - to help drummers perfect their craft and have fun while doing so, regardless of their age and experience.
 The online format is perfect for learning at your own pace, at your prefered location.

 ![Front page image](media/index.png)